 OFII actively works at the state level to ensure policymakers understand the implication of extraterritorial tax policy and advocates for states to abide by the United States’ obligations under its tax treaties with other countries.

-New Jersey – OFII responds to tax proposal threatening FDI companies with double taxation, March 2016
+Alabama – OFII responds to tax proposal threatening insourcing companies with double taxation, April 4, 2017

-Connecticut – OFII responds to threat of double taxation for inbound businesses, November 2015
+Maine – OFII responds to push to threat of double taxation for global firms, March 22, 2017

 Maryland – OFII responds to tax proposal threatening to double tax job insourcers, February 22, 2017

 Massachusetts – OFII responds to tax proposals undermining FDI efforts, May 9, 2017

 Oregon – OFII endorses common-sense approach to state corporate tax policy, March 15, 2017

 Oregon – OFII advocates modification to state tax proposal, February 6, 2017